 #2 Restart the Router

-If you find that all the cables are working fine and the power socket is providing power, the next step to follow is to restart the Xfinity router.
-The white blinking light could be the result of a temporary issue that you can solve through a simple restart.
+If you find that all the cables are working and the power socket is providing power, the next step is to restart the Xfinity router.
+The white blinking light could be a temporary issue that you can resolve with a simple restart.

-While restarting, make sure that you wait 30 seconds before plugging the device back in.
-This way, your Xfinity router will completely disconnect from the ISP network and reconnect, potentially solving the temporary issues while doing so.
+While restarting, wait 30 seconds before plugging the device back in.
+This way, your Xfinity router will completely disconnect from the ISP network and reconnect, potentially resolving the temporary issues.

 #3 Check for Service Outages

-If you don’t have luck solving the white blinking issue, even after restarting the router, you have to check whether there is a service outage.
-The easiest option here is to check out the official website of Xfinity or get in touch with customer support.
+If you don’t have any luck solving the white blinking issue even after restarting the router, check whether there is a service outage.
+The easiest option is to check out Xfinity’s website or contact customer support.

 You should also check whether you received an email or SMS saying that a maintenance program is underway.
-In this case, you will have to wait for the maintenance session to be over or for Xfinity to solve the problem.
+In this case, you will have to wait for the maintenance session to end or for Xfinity to resolve the problem.

 #4 Update Router Firmware

-As I mentioned earlier, router firmware issues can cause the Xfinity modem or router to blink white light even when there is a proper internet connection.
-This happens when the current firmware version cannot process the information and provide you with a successful internet connection.
+As I mentioned earlier, router firmware issues can cause the Xfinity xFi Advanced Gateway XB7 or XB8 to blink a white light even when there is a proper internet connection.
+This happens when the current firmware version cannot process the information and establish a successful internet connection.

 The solution here is simple: update the router firmware to the latest available version.